AN/FPQ-6: Operational description

-[Note: All the following discussion uses ranges in yards—the radar was designed to work in those units and converting them to metric units would not add any clarity to this description.]

-The FIND process is first carried out.

-In this process two successive Tx trigger pulses are delayed by a time equivalent to an RF wave go and return distance of 16000 yd Then the range gate triggers are delayed by an equivalent time.
-The delayed Tx trigger pulses are counted in an auxiliary counter, the zone counter, until target video pulses are detected in the delayed range gates.
-At this point the zone counter contains the number of PRF periods corresponding to the nth time around.
+The FIND process is first carried out where two successive Tx trigger pulses are delayed by a time equivalent to an RF wave go-and-return distance of 16000 yd.
+Then the range gate triggers are delayed by an equivalent time.
+The delayed Tx trigger pulses are counted in a zone counter, until target video pulses are detected in the delayed range gates.
+At this point the zone counter contains the number of PRF periods corresponding to the N^{th} time around.

-The VERIFY process is then entered.
-In this mode one Tx pulse is delayed for a 16000 yd equivalent distance.
-The range gate in the zone determined in the FIND mode is also delayed to match the TX delay.
+The VERIFY process mode is where one Tx pulse is delayed for a 16000 yd equivalent distance.
+The range gate in the zone determined in the earlier FIND mode is also delayed to match the Tx delay.
 This sequence is repeated until four video returns, from eight attempts, are received.
-When the four returns are detected automatic tracking is maintained.

-The contents of the zone counter are added to the apparent range, that is the range reported in the current PRF period, to determine the actual range of the target.

-If, during the Verify process four returns are not found after eight tries the Find process is re-initiated.
+When the four returns are detected, automatic tracking is maintained.
+The contents of the zone counter are added to the apparent range, the range reported in the current PRF period, to determine the actual range of the target.
+If, during the VERIFY process four returns are not found after eight tries the FIND process is re-initiated.

-Take this example, in which a PRF of 142 PPS is assumed: A target at a range of 4883072 yd is to be acquired.

-At the radar console the operator initiates the FIND mode, and the system carries out that process by delaying triggers, and counting zones, as described above, and finds that the zone counter has stored a count of four.
+As an example, if a PRF of 142 PPS is assumed, and a target at a range of 4883072 yd is to be acquired, the operator initiates the FIND mode.
+The system carries out that process by delaying triggers, and counting zones, and finds that the zone counter has stored a count of four.
 The VERIFY mode then takes place, resulting in confirmation of the zone count.
-The target will appear, on the radar display to be at a range of 265200 yd, that is the difference between, in this case, four PRF period equivalents, plus the additional range.
+The target will appear, on the radar display to be at a range of 265200 yd.
+That is the difference between four PRF period equivalents plus the additional range.
 The range reported will be the actual target range of 4883072 yd, the figure displayed on the range read-out.